quantify-os/quantify-core/README.rst

 It differs from QCoDeS in that it not only provides a framework of instruments, parameters and data but also pulse sequencing and a library of standard experiments including analysis.

 * Documentation (future): https://quantify.readthedocs.io.
-* Documentation (last commit to master only): https://qblox.gitlab.io/packages/software/quantify/
+* Documentation (last commit to develop only): https://qblox.gitlab.io/packages/software/quantify/

 Features